matdombrock/luanti-wyrm-cube/mods/wyrm_cube/WC_GUIDE.md

 - Place the items in the transmuter and it will convert them into tech parts.
 - Items with higher values typically have higher conversion rates.
 - For example, diamonds provide a higher rate than iron ingots.
-- Via a process of repeated transmutation, you will sythesize a **Tech Chip**.
+- Via a process of repeated transmutation, you will synthesize a **Tech Chip**.
 - Transmuting a **Tech Chip** will send it up to me and I will provide you with a **Supply Dropper**.
 - The **Supply Dropper** is a device that will allow you to call down supply drops at will.